patreeceeo/backbone.exposure/README.md

-# BACCESSORS
+# BACKBONE.EXPOSURE
 Reduce boilerplate in your backbone models with a slightly opinionated way of doing attributes.

-## Creates methods for getting each attribute.
+### Creates methods for getting each attribute.

     class Actor extends Baccessors.Model
         defaults: